Accelerating Mobile Language Model via Speculative Decoding and NPU-Coordinated Execution: Related Work

-\textbf{Retrieval-augmented generation}.
-Retrieval-augmented generation (RAG) enhances LLM's knowledge by retrieving relevant documents from an external database, enabling effective context-aware generation~\cite{work:rag}.
+\textbf{Retrieval-augmented generation} enhances LLM's knowledge using relevant documents from an external database, enabling effective context-aware generation~\cite{work:rag}.
 Recent work explores advanced database architectures such as knowledge graph~\cite{work:graph_rag1, work:graph_rag2, work:graph_rag3}.
-Other efforts optimize retrieval with adaptive strategies, such as extracting fine-grained information and caching key documents based on user demands~\cite{work:adaptive_rag, work:edge_rag, work:webanns}.
-RAG can be employed to augment the context for CAG.
+Other efforts optimize retrieval with adaptive strategies~\cite{work:adaptive_rag, work:edge_rag, work:webanns} and improve memory management for long contexts~\cite{work:infinigen, work:page_attention}.

-\textbf{Speculative decoding} uses LLM as a verifier to process multiple draft tokens in parallel, shifting memory-bound decoding to compute-bound~\cite{work:early_speculative_decoding, work:speculative_sampling, work:speculative_decoding}.
-The main difference between these studies is how drafts are generated.
-Model-based methods employ an auxiliary parametric model, typically a smaller LLM~\cite{work:eagle, work:eagle2, work:medusa, work:glide, work:eagle_3}.
-Although these approaches improve the acceptance ratio, they introduce significant drafting overhead~\cite{work:sam}.
-Retrieval-based methods avoid this cost by using lightweight retrievers for drafting, but often suffer from low acceptance ratios~\cite{work:pld, work:pld+, work:sam, work:rapid, work:chunk_sd, work:dresd}. \systemname~advances R-SD through hardware–algorithm co-design, integrating it with mobile NPUs for efficient acceleration.
+\textbf{Speculative decoding} uses LLM as a verifier for parallel computing~\cite{work:early_speculative_decoding, work:speculative_sampling, work:speculative_decoding}.
+Model-based SD uses an auxiliary parametric model for drafting, typically a smaller LLM~\cite{work:eagle, work:eagle2, work:medusa, work:glide, work:eagle_3}.
+Although these approaches improve the accept ratio, they introduce significant drafting overhead~\cite{work:sam}.
+Retrieval-based SD avoids this cost by using lightweight retrievers for drafting in the cost of low accept ratios~\cite{work:pld, work:pld+, work:sam, work:rapid, work:chunk_sd, work:dresd}. \systemname~advances them through hardware–algorithm co-design, integrating it with mobile NPUs for efficient acceleration.